 How Do You Use a CBD Tincture?

 Tinctures are easy to use.
-You simply need to calculate your preferred serving and then take it sublingually.
+You simply need to calculate your preferred serving and then place it under your tongue.

-Essentially, all you need to do is place the oil under your tongue, and hold for at least 60 seconds before swallowing.
+Essentially, after placing the oil under your tongue, you need to hold for at least 60 seconds before swallowing.
 Since CBD is in the mouth for a minute or so, it is a good idea to look for CBD tinctures which are paired with a better-tasting carrier oil, such as olive or MCT oil.